k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 </td>
 <td width="600pxl">
 <ul>
-<li>Get the data from the TDM warehouse and provision it to the target environment.</li>
+<li>Gets the data from the TDM warehouse and provisions it to the target environment.</li>
 </ul>
 </td>
 </tr>